 The key actives include

-I have been using Total Balance Mens Premium Formula since 2000 (as died my father and uncle).
-This is the best thing you can do to support the health of your husband, boyfriend or a close friend:
+I have been using Total Balance Mens Premium Formula since it was first released in 2000.
+This is a fantastic health decision you can make to support the health of your husband, boyfriend or a close friend:

 Lastly, I'd like to invite you to my reviews and comparisons of the market's leading health supplements:- vitamin supplement comparisons